-Beacon Heights (MST) past Old House Gap and return. (approx 4 hrs).
-Wooded.
-Moderate.
+Beacon Heights (MST) past Old House Gap and return. (approx..
+4 hrs).
+Wooded and steep, the hike goes down the MST toward Little Cove Creek and Gragg Prong Falls and beyond, if desired.
+Rated moderate to strenuous.

 Beech Mountain Upper and Lower Pond Creek: Nice, scenic hike along a beautiful creek with rapids and waterfalls.
 The first half of this trail is very rugged, slippery, and is NOT recommended for inexperienced hikers.
-4 mi. out and back with 689-foot elevation change.
+4 mi. out and back with 689 foot elevation change.
 We will start at the bottom and get the climb over early.
 Rated moderate/strenuous.
 Meet at the Banner Elk Park parking lot next to Bank of America on Hwy.
 194 (Main St. E.) to carpool to trailhead.